elhammajd/Tumor_Survival_CV/README.md

 ~~~
     [Tumor_Survival_CV]/Results
 ~~~
-all the **data** from Schelker are stored at the directory bellow, which are accessible to all group members
+all the **data**  are stored at the directory bellow, which are accessible to group members
 ~~~
     [Tumor_Survival_CV]/Data
 ~~~